nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 We currently have sequences from samples taken in 36 countries across 6 continents.
 This is an incredible feat -- sequencing an unknown, large RNA virus in the midst of a pandemic is difficult, and is only possible through the incredible work and timely sharing of data by scientists and physicians around the world.
 <br><br>
 While this data enables us to infer many useful characteristics of the outbreak and track its spread in real time, it's important to emphasize that our conclusions are limited by the availability of data.
-Of the overall number of cases, only a subset of patients is tested.
+Of the total number of cases, only a subset of patients are tested.
 Of those tested, only a subset of samples are also sequenced.
-Which subset of the overall number of cases is tested and sequenced can greatly vary across geographic regions and time.
+Which subset of cases is tested and sequenced can greatly vary across geographic regions and time.
 Additionally, phylogenetic reconstructions of outbreaks are always associated with a degree of uncertainty.
+<br><br>
 Let's look at a few examples.

 <!-- There is NO right-side text -->